 The Innate Repair Receptor

-The IRR is a heterodimer of two receptor subunits: EPOR and CD131 (beta-common receptor).
-When ARA-290 binds this complex, it triggers signaling cascades that reduce inflammation and support regeneration:
+The IRR is a two-part receptor complex (heterodimer) of two receptor subunits: EPOR and CD131 (beta-common receptor).
+When ARA-290 binds this complex, it triggers signaling cascades that reduce inflammation and support regeneration¹:

-PI3K/Akt pathway: Modulates cell survival, stem cell migration, and regional blood flow to injured areas.
+Repair coordination (PI3K/Akt pathway): Modulates cell survival, stem cell migration, and regional blood flow to injured areas².

-NF-kB downregulation: Reduces proinflammatory cytokine production, particularly TNF-alpha — quieting the inflammatory response that can become self-perpetuating.
+Quieting the inflammation switch (NF-κB): Reduces inflammatory molecule production (cytokines), particularly TNF-alpha — quieting the inflammatory response that can become self-perpetuating¹.

 Why It Doesn't Make Red Blood Cells

 EPO's blood-making effects require binding to EPOR homodimers in bone marrow — a completely different receptor configuration.
 ARA-290 doesn't engage this receptor at all.
-CD131 knockout studies confirm this: animals lacking the beta-common receptor subunit lose all tissue-protective effects from ARA-290, but erythropoiesis continues normally.
+Studies in animals bred without the CD131 receptor confirm this: those animals lose all tissue-protective effects from ARA-290, but red blood cell production continues normally¹.

-This means no polycythemia (thick blood), no thrombosis risk, no hypertension from volume overload — the dangerous side effects that limit EPO use in clinical practice.
+This means no thick blood (polycythemia), no thrombosis risk, no hypertension from volume overload — the dangerous side effects that limit EPO use in clinical practice.

 | Feature | EPO (Erythropoietic) | ARA-290 (Tissue Protective) |